fabianjuelich/api_metrics_db/infrastructure.md

 ### [interface.py](./compose/App/interface.py)
 Restful XML-RPC server for responding to HTTP requests from Clients.
+Enums cannot be used due to lack of support from RPC.
+Therefore, their values must be used.

 ### tokens.py (not staged)
 API-keys used for Alpha-Vantage, Financial Modeling Prep, Leeway and StockSymbol.